aodin/Backbone.Typeahead/README.md

 Backbone.Typeahead
 ==================

-A Bootstrap inspired Typeahead for Backbone.js 1.0.0
+A Bootstrap inspired Typeahead for Backbone.js 1.1.0

+Looking for Backbone.js 1.0.0 support?
+Check out release `v0.1.0`.

 Now using Bootstrap version 3 styles!
 See `docs/bootstrap2.html` for an example using the old Bootstrap styles.

 ### Quickstart